holidaycheck/RecyclerViewInjectorAdapter/README.md

 -----
 To enable injecting views you need to wrap your regular adapter with ``RecyclerViewInjectorAdapter`` and set it to ``RecyclerView``.

-Assuming that your code looks similar to this one
+Assuming that your code looks similar to this

 ```java
 MyAdapter adapter = new MyAdapter();